abesford/seizzmic-site-0c00b/src/pages/index.md

   - section_id: features
     type: section_features
     background: gray
+    title: >-
-    title: get your organisation working in more modern and internet-ready
+      [our goal is to] get your organisation working in more modern and internet-ready
     subtitle: >-
       we are experts. we'll help you BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the